Skip to Content

 • If your boiler or furnace needs to be replaced, ensure it's done by a qualified professional according to local codes and manufacturer's instructions.

-• Installations need to be WETT-certified (Wood Energy Technology Transfer) for insurances purposes, and inspected by the City.
+• Installations need to be WETT-certified (Wood Energy Technology Transfer) for insurances purposes, as well as inspected by the City.

-• Clean the chimney as often as necessary to prevent creosote buildup (this will prevent chimney fires).
+• Clean the chimney as often as necessary to prevent creosote buildup.

-• Have a 1 metre (3 foot) “kid-free zone” around woodstoves/fireplaces/pellet stoves.
+• Have a 1 metre “kid-free zone” around woodstoves/fireplaces/pellet stoves.

 • Ensure the fireplace has a sturdy screen to stop sparks from flying into the room.